yarisvt/tyk-docs/tyk-docs/content/transform-traffic/endpoint-designer.md

 If you want to have specific behaviours applied to a path (for example, a header injection), then you can enable the middleware on a path-by-path basis by using matching patterns in the Endpoint Designer.

 > **Note**: you do not need to define your whole API in the editor, only those paths you want to manage.
-The exception to this is if you are using a white-list, in which case you will need to specify every endpoint as all others will be blocked.
+The exception to this is if you are using a whitelist, in which case you will need to specify every endpoint as all others will be blocked.

-By default, importing an API using Swagger or API Blueprint definitions will generate a white-list.
+By default, importing an API using Swagger or API Blueprint definitions will generate a whitelist.

 To get started, click **Add Endpoint**, this will give you an empty path definition: